 I have an online entrepreneur friend who did just this.
 He owned a series of blogs in the diet niche, and basically, these sites easily made $ 30K to $ 40K each month.
 Indeed, this was a dream life for anyone who aspired to be in the internet business.

 Of course, the reason we are building our online business is to get out of the grind.
 But bear in mind, you need to figure out a lot of things while you build your business.
 What makes your audience tick?
 To be honest, we don’t know when our internet “store” will start raking in the dough for us.

 On the other side of the coin, please go ahead and get out of a toxic workplace if you are experiencing extreme duress.
 You have created a new option for your family and that warrants a kind of comfort.
-Come on, you are way better than many employees who are stuck in a dead end job without any alternative to a new life.
+Come on, you are way better than many employees who are stuck in a dead-end job without any alternative to a new life.
 You have!
-But do some free lance if you have to.
+But do some freelance if you have to.
 Show that you are a responsible person to your spouse and children.
 Their future is not in any way jeopardized because of your new venture.
-This advise is meant for us who build our website as a solo business without external funding.
+This advice is meant for us who build our website as a solo business without external funding.